Hong Kong Court of Final Appeal: Controversies

-While the CFA is the final appellate court in Hong Kong, and is granted power of final adjudication, the fact that the Central Government of China has the power to interpret - in essence overturn - the CFA's rulings has caused great controversy over the years.
-This has led the CFA to be mockingly referred to as the "Court of Semi-Final Appeal" by people such as former Hong Kong Bar Association Chairman Martin Lee KC SC, veteran activist-investor David Webb, human rights lawyer Mark Daly, as well as everyday citizens.
-The term "Court of Semi-Final Appeal" has been officially referenced to by then-Secretary for Justice Elsie Leung as far back as 1999.
-A more detailed list of controversies around the CFA are listed below.

 Article 158 interpretation

 The controversial power of final interpretation of "national" law including the Basic Law is vested in the Standing Committee of the National People's Congress of China (NPCSC) by virtue of Article 158 of the Basic Law and by the Constitution of the PRC; however, "national" laws which are not explicitly listed in Annex III of the Basic Law are not operative in Hong Kong.
+Since 2020, Article 158 interpretations may also be applied to the Hong Kong national security law.

 Article 158 delegates such power to the courts of Hong Kong for interpretation while handling court cases.
 Although this arrangement has attracted criticism of "undermining judicial independence", an interpretation by the NPCSC does not affect any court judgments already rendered.
 This practice is highly controversial as it contradicts the power of final adjudication; the first time an interpretation occurred in 1999, all five judges (including the Chief Justice, all three permanent justices and one non-permanent justice) involved in the case of Ng Ka Ling v Director of Immigration reportedly considered quitting the top court in protest.
+The judges ultimately did not quit, as "the justices feared they would be replaced by less independent or competent jurists."

+The Central Government of China's power to interpret—in essence overturn—the CFA's rulings has led the CFA to be nicknamed the "Court of Semi-Final Appeal" by people such as former Hong Kong Bar Association chairman Martin Lee KC SC, veteran activist-investor David Webb, human rights lawyer Mark Daly, as well as the general public.
+The term "Court of Semi-Final Appeal" was first officially referenced to by then-Secretary for Justice Elsie Leung as far back as 1999.

+In practice, however, the power of interpretation has been used sparingly: as noted by Grenville Cross, since the Basic Law came into effect in 1997, the Central Government has issued only five interpretations up to 2022—approximately once every five years and five months—and none have involved criminal matters.
+Since the enactment of the NSL, there has been only one interpretation.
+Kemal Bokhary, a former Permanent Judge (and now Non-Permanent Judge) of the CFA known for his liberal opinions, has remarked: "The very fact that there's an interpretation [from Beijing] shows you that the court is independent.
+Because if the courts are not independent, then they could just be told quietly behind the scenes what to do, and they would do it.
+But everybody knows that's not how it works in Hong Kong."

-Instances of Article 158 interpretations are as follows:
+Below is a list of Article 158 interpretations to date: